evanjh19/Hashtag-Printer/README.md

 Run the App
 ------

 To run the app from terminal you will need Python installed on your device.
-Navigate to where the Hashtag printer directory was downloaded to your device, then use the command `python hashtags.py` to run the printer.
+Navigate to where the Hashtag Printer directory was downloaded to your device, then use the command `python hashtags.py` to run the printer.

 Setup
 ------